suffolklibraries/lgc/content/collections/events/home-ed-drop-in-24-06.md

   [01449 745130](tel:01449745130)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1717658733
+updated_at: 1717658807
 duplicated_from: 8156dae6-c597-4e58-94b3-234e167972dc
 ---
-If you're home-educated and aged between 11-16 years old, drop-in between 1-3pm on Mondays!
+If you're home-educated and aged between 11-16 years old, drop-in!